adamfowleruk/spring-adsb/aircraft-monitor-java/README.md

 ## Author

-This app was created by Adam Fowler - afowler at pivotal dot io.
+This app was created by Adam Fowler - adamf at vmware dot com.
+Go code was contributed by Bill Glover - bglover at vmware dot com.